jingax/Snake-Game-Python/README.md

 # Snake-Game-Python
 Snake Game using pygame in Python

-It is a simple sanke game in which the player controls the sanke with arrow keys and makes the snake eat the food appearing randomly
+It is a simple sanke game in which the player controls the sanke with arrow keys and makes the snake eat the food appearing randomly.<br>
-It shows current score and Highest score of the local system The game speed increases as the score increases
+It shows current score and Highest score of the local system.
+The game speed increases as the score increases.
-It has background music
+It has background music.

 # Instructions to modify game
   1) Increase/Decrease  base(starting) Speed : change fps variable